worldline/learning-kotlin/docs/src/en/backend-development/README.md

 We'll use the H2 in-memory database for the sake of simplicity, since it does not require a server to run.
 Classes will mapped to database tables with JPA annotations.
-The database API we'll be using is called `CrudRepository`.
+The database API we'll be using is called `JPARepository`.
 It is a lightweight API that provides common CRUD features by just defining an interface.

 On the testing side, we'll see two different syntaxes.